vlad-ghita/symphony-resources/README.markdown

 In short:

-`/workspace/pages/home/config/resources.widgets.xml` holds the relation from `Home` page to `Master` widget `/workspace/widgets/master/config/resources.widgets.xml` holds the relation from `Master` widget to `Newsletter` widget `/workspace/widgets/master/config/resources.datasources.xml` holds the relations from `Master` widget to common datasources required for all pages
+- `/workspace/pages/home/config/resources.widgets.xml` holds the relation from `Home` page to `Master` widget
+- `/workspace/widgets/master/config/resources.datasources.xml` holds the relations from `Master` widget to common datasources required for all pages
+- `/workspace/widgets/master/config/resources.widgets.xml` holds the relation from `Master` widget to `Newsletter` widget
-`/workspace/widgets/newsletter/config/resources.events.xml` holds the relation from `Newsletter` widget to `Mail Chimp` event
+- `/workspace/widgets/newsletter/config/resources.events.xml` holds the relation from `Newsletter` widget to `Mail Chimp` event

 The rest is XSLT.